rmgibbo/wetfe/docs/glossary.md

 sound rest
 : A period of peace and relaxation sufficient to recuperate most of a being's mental and physical reserves.
 For example, a sound rest for a human typically involves eight hours of uninterrupted "good" sleep.

-spell
-: A mental action, cast by a being on their turn during an encounter.
-Some powerful spells require that they be channeled after they are cast in order to fully resolve their effects.

 stack
-: A vertical column of chips.
-The position of the different types of chips in a stack is directly relevant to resolving many game effects.
-For example, power chips Ⓟ accumulate above soul chips Ⓢ, indicating that incoming damage is first applied to (and absorbed by) the power chips before the underlying soul chips.

-stack
-: The act of adding a chip to the top of a stack.
+: The act of adding a chip to the top of a deque.
 Power chips Ⓟ, affliction chips Ⓐ, and trauma chips Ⓣ always accumulate in this manner; i.e. they never queue.

 staggered, stagger
 : The state an NPC combatant enters upon suffering damage equal to or greater than its stagger threshold in a single turn.
 It is delayed, and suffers a +1 vulnerability to its anatomical and psychological damage adjustments.
 Additionally, all opponents that are aware of the staggering receive a morale boost in the form of 1 healing.